dmfranklin/quantum-module/README.md

 5. **`visualizeProbabilitiesWidget(options)`**
    Displays a quantum circuit and dynamically updates a probability distribution based on the current circuit configuration.
 Students can modify the circuit and immediately see how the probabilities of different measurement outcomes change.

+### Specifying a Circuit
+All widgets need the ability to specify a circuit.
+The gate abbreviations are:
+- I: Identity (wire with no gate to line up timing)
+- X: NOT / X
+- Y: Y
+- S: SWAP

+To specify a two-qubit gate:
+- Use #0 and #1 to indicate the two inputs
+- Some gates are symmetric (S) but others are asymmetric (CNOT)
+- Using #0 and #1 on a one-qubit gate turns it into a C-Gate, where
+   #0 is the control and #1 is the target. (e.g., X#0 and X#1 is a CNOT)

+Gates must be given a name and defined in the circuitDiagrams variable

+To define the circuit "Phi+", consisting of an X gate on the top line followed by a CNOT (top line is control, bottom line is target), do the following:

+[
+    "Phi+",
+    `
+      H X#0 I I I I
+      I X#1 I I I I
+    `,
+  ],

 ### Widget Parameters

 Each widget function accepts an `options` object.
 The parameters vary slightly depending on the function being used.

 ### Parameters for `identicalCircuitWidget`, `equivalentCircuitWidget`, `matchOutputWidget`, `specificOutputWidget`